-In 2012, the 92nd Street Y in New York and the United Nations Foundation introduced Giving Tuesday — the first Tuesday after Thanksgiving — with the hope that after several days of big sales and rampant consumption, there’d be interest in giving back.
+In 2012, the 92nd Street Y in New York and the United Nations Foundation introduced Giving Tuesday with the hope that after several days of big sales and rampant consumption, there’d be interest in giving back.

 They were right. #GivingTuesday went viral almost immediately, and now 10 years later, it’s stronger than ever.

 At launch, #GivingTuesday was just an idea, some publicity, a social media hashtag, and a package of advice and branding for organizations anywhere that wanted to participate.
 The 92nd Street Y developed the hashtag, marketing advice, and resources, and released them all for any nonprofit to use.

 “It was a deliberate choice not to have intellectual property,” Reich told me.
 “We had a website with a logo but it was not copyrighted.
 You could use the hashtag, you could do whatever you wanted with it.
 Everyone could put their own content into it, with the hope it could spread.”